RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 -----

-## Are glance images (snapshots/custom images) also imported into ams2?
+## Are glance images (snapshots/custom images) also imported into the new region?

 Yes, but only if the image is still available (not deleted).